GeekCash/sentinel/README.md

     * * * * * cd /home/YOURUSERNAME/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1

-### 4. Test the Configuration
+### 4. Test the sentinel

-Test the config by running all tests from the sentinel folder you cloned into

-    $ ./venv/bin/py.test ./test
+At this point, running

+venv/bin/python bin/sentinel.py

+should return nothing but silence.
+This is how you know it's working.

 With all tests passing and crontab setup, Sentinel will stay in sync with geekcashd and the installation is complete